 Fig. The machine is equipped with a control circuit transformer, mounted on the control unit and connected for 220 volt operation.
-If your incomming voltage is below 210 volts move the wire connection to the 208 volt tab on the transformer.
+If your incoming voltage is below 210 volts move the wire connection to the 208 volt tab on the transformer.
 If it is above 230 volts move the wire to the 240 volt tab on the transformer.

 Check the incoming power for a high voltage leg.
 If present, connect that line to L2 on the terminal block.
+Make certain it is not connected to the transformer.

-- Fig. Connect L1, L2, L3 and ground wires according to (8) the markings of the terminal block.
-The cable is to - hang in a large loose loop, supported by the clip of the terminal block. - Fig. To ensure proper operation the drum must rotate - counter-clockwise (seen from the front) during extraction.
-If the drum rotates in the wrong direction the text "PHASE-OR DOOR LOCK-ERROR" will be seen in the display window.
-If this happens, interchange line L1 and L3 at the power connection terminal.
+Fig. Connect L1, L2, L3 and ground wires according to the markings of the terminal block.
+The cable is to hang in a large loose loop, supported by the clip of the terminal block.

+To ensure proper operation the drum must rotate counter-clockwise (seen from the front) during extraction.
+If the drum rotates in the wrong direction interchange line L1 and L3 at the power connection terminal.